-Farmington.
-7-8:30pm.
 Performance by Lovell storyteller Jo Radner.
 “Burnt Into Memory: Stories of the Brownfield Fire.”
-Old North Church, High and Court Sts. $15 to benefit Western Maine Storytelling.
+Old North Church, High and Court Sts., Farmington

 In the face of the fire, Brownfield residents responded with courage, care, and even—in a few cases—obstinacy, like that of retired schoolteacher Mabel Stone: “She had her little dog Woofie with her, and she had a plan: she was going to stay at her house and fight the fire with a broom, a bucket of water, and a snow rake.”
 Facing the devastation after the fire, neighbors ingeniously made do, shared what they had, and rebuilt what they could.

 Jo Radner spent a year interviewing people who experienced the Brownfield Fire—residents who did and did not lose their homes, as well as others who aided in the rescue and rebuilding effort.
 From those interviews as well as from letters and historical photographs and newspaper reports, Jo has created for Brownfield a powerful story of terror, courage, neighborly responsibility, recovery, and – yes – even humor.
 Maine storyteller and author Michael Parent has called “Burnt Into Memory” “a tremendous story for our time, a story of hope and connectedness between humans at a time when hopelessness and disconnectedness are the rampant order of the day.”